-Based on estimated 2016 cash flow and capital expenditures, we do not expect to be cash taxable in 2016.
-We currently estimate that we will not become taxable until at least 2020.
+Based on estimated 2017 cash flow and capital expenditures, we do not expect to be cash taxable in 2017.
+We currently estimate that we will not become taxable until at least 2020, using forward benchmark prices in effect on the date of this AIF.